Your money-making expert. Financial journalist, TV and radio personality.

 Of course, you could have the next Angry Birds and bring in nearly £660,000 a month!

 In order to make a significant amount of money through your app, try following these tips:

 But remember, when you sell your app through Apple Store or Google Play, they take 30% of the profits and directly deposit your sales into your bank account each month.
 However, the cut is most likely worth it for the exposure selling on those marketplaces gives your app.

 Making money with free apps

-You don’t have to charge your customers to make money.
+Of course, as Candy Crush shows, you don’t have to charge your customers to make money.
 If you want to keep your app completely free, there are still ways for you to bring in a profit.
 By including adverts in your app, you can keep your app free of charge but still make some money.